butla/bultrowicz.com/cd-with-angularjs-commits.rst

 Rumors(?):

-* I've heard that it supports up to 4 parallel builds on the free plan but this is not wha the `pricing page <https://circleci.com/pricing/>`_ says... [#6]_
+* I've heard that it supports up to 4 parallel builds on the free plan but this is not what the `pricing page <https://circleci.com/pricing/>`_ says... [#6]_

 Snap CI